bryan-at-looker/embed-sdk-sko-markdown/section3.md

 var { createSignedUrl, accessToken } = require('./server_utils/auth_utils')
 ```

- Now lets create the endpoint in `auth_utils.js`, at the end of the file create the `accessToken` function
+ Now lets create the endpoint in `auth_utils.ts`, at the end of the file create the `accessToken` function

  ```
 export async function accessToken (external_user_id: string) {